Latent Representation Learning of Multi-scale Thermophysics: Application to Dynamics in Shocked Porous Energetic Material: Results

-We start by learning a nonlinear representation of the slow manifold of the system.
-To this end, we train three independent VAEs, associated with $T$, $P$, and $\mu$ fields, on the single-void data in order to construct latent representations of the form $(\bar{Z}_T, Z^\sigma_T)$, $(\bar{Z}_P, Z^\sigma_P)$ and $(\bar{Z}_\mu, Z^\sigma_\mu)$, respectively.
 A visual 3D-embedding of the slow manifold of temperature latent mean fields $\bar{Z}_T$, corresponding to the hotspot ignition and growth due to shock-induced single pore collapse in EM, is shown in Figure~\ref{fig:latent_manifold}.\footnote{We used a nonlinear dimensionality reduction technique, called PHATE \citep{moon2019visualizing}, for visualizing the manifold embedding.
 It is based on the Diffusion Maps algorithm \citep{coifman2006diffusion} which defines an intrinsic notion of distance between the data points.} One can see that the latent mean fields $\bar{Z}_T$ are initially quite close to each other which reflects the fact that, starting from the constant initial condition $T=300 \mathrm{K}$, the temperature fields of all sample simulations, corresponding to the collapse of voids with various sizes and shapes, remain quite similar before the arrival of the shock front at the void which initiates the void-collapse and formation of hotspots.
 However, in later time-steps, the corresponding slow manifold expands and bifurcates into several branches depending on the temperature distribution and growth of the resulting hotspot.

 In the next step, we want to learn the stochastic reduced dynamics of the encoded latent fields $(\bar{Z}_U , Z^\sigma_U)$, where $U$ denotes one of the physical fields $T, P , \mu$.
 Considering \eqref{deterministic-dynamics-2} and \eqref{stochastic-dynamics-2}, it consists of learning the decoupled latent evolution mappings $({\bar{F}_{\mathrm{dec}}}, {F^\sigma_{\mathrm{dec}}})$, given by \eqref{deterministic-dynamics-3} and \eqref{stochastic-dynamics-3}, in addition to the field-correlation mappings $({\bar{F}_{\mathrm{corr}}}, {F^\sigma_{\mathrm{corr}}})$.
 We start by learning the decoupled evolution of each latent field $(\bar{Z}_U , Z^\sigma_U)$, given by the associated autoregressive functionals $(\bar{f}_U , f^\sigma_U)$, independently, where $U = T, P , \mu$.
 A schematic diagram of the decoupled latent evolution models, along with the corresponding variational encoder and decoder, is illustrated in Figure \ref{fig:decoupled model}.
 The loss functions for training of each $(\bar{f}_U , f^\sigma_U)$ are the same loss functions $\mathcal{L}_{\mathrm{multi-step}}$, $\mathcal{L}_{\mathrm{consistency-mean}}$ and $\mathcal{L}_{\mathrm{consistency-var}}$, given by \eqref{loss-multi-step}, \eqref{loss-consistency-mean} and \eqref{loss-consistency-var}, respectively, in the case of a single field $U$.
 The direct sum of the learned decoupled latent evolution models $(\bar{f}_U , f^\sigma_U)$, for $U = T, P , \mu$, is considered as $({\bar{F}_{\mathrm{dec}}}, {F^\sigma_{\mathrm{dec}}})$.